netdata/netdata/README.md

    When your Netdata nodes are connected to Netdata Cloud, you can (on top of the above):

+   - Access your Netdata agents from anywhere
+   - Access sensitive Netdata agent features (like "Netdata Functions": processes, systemd-journal)
    - Organize your infra in spaces and rooms
    - Create, manage, and share **custom dashboards**
    - Invite your team and assign roles to them (Role Based Access Control - RBAC)
-   - Access Netdata Functions (processes top from the UI and more)
-   - Get infinite horizontal scalability (multiple independent parents are viewed as one infra)
+   - Get infinite horizontal scalability (multiple independent Netdata Agents are viewed as one infra)
    - Configure alerts from the UI (coming soon)
    - Configure data collection from the UI (coming soon)
    - Netdata Mobile App notifications (coming soon)